Type C7 ship

 The Type C7 ship (Lancer Class) is a United States Maritime Administration (MARAD) designation for a cargo ship and the first US purpose-built container ship.
 The vessels were constructed in US shipyards and entered service starting in 1968.
 As US-built ships they were Jones Act qualified for shipments between US domestic ports.
-Under the Jones Act, domestic US maritime trade is restricted to US-built and flagged vessels of US owners and manned by predominantly US-citizen crews.
+Under the Jones Act, domestic US maritime trade is restricted to US-built and flagged vessels of US owners and crewed by predominantly US-citizens.
 The last active Lancer container-configured ship was scrapped in 2019.
 Lancers of the vehicle Roll-on/Roll-off (RO/RO) configuration remain held in the Ready Reserve Force, National Defense Reserve Fleet and the US Navy Military Sealift Command.
 All are steam powered.